junxit/us-congress-bills-116/bill.md

 # H.R.
 139

-> To establish the Springfield Race Riot National Historic Monument in the State of Illinois, and for other purposes.
+> To direct the Secretary of the Interior to conduct a special resource study of the site associated with the 1908 Springfield Race Riot in the State of Illinois.

 ## § 1.
 Short title